 I believe these jewellery pieces are heritage and a historic source.
 But this heritage is disappearing fast.
 It is my mission to help carry the stories of jewellery and the women who wore them into the future.
 I do that by researching, by providing solid descriptions and most of all by sharing my knowledge with you.
 Together, we make sure these women and their stories are not forgotten.
 Will you join me…?

 Why study adornment?

 My goal is to get collected items of adornment from North Africa and Southwest Asia ready for the future.
-Jewellery, along with related forms of bodily adornment, is heritage and forms a historic source of its own.
+Jewellery, along with related forms of adornment, is heritage and forms a historic source of its own.
 I work to preserve the information they hold: many collections are currently on the eve of being handed over to the next generation, and sadly they often lose their identity in the process.
 ‘What is this?’ is the question I get asked the most!
-By identifying and describing adornment I aim to keep that from happening, and by researching and sharing the many stories it holds I hope future generations will not only treasure the pieces themselves, but the history they represent as well.
+By researching and sharing the many stories it holds, I hope future generations will not only treasure the pieces themselves, but the history they represent as well.
 Because at the end of the day, we are passing through their lives.

 Books, articles, blogs

 I am the author of over 10 books, all in the realm of cultural heritage, archaeology and jewellery.
 My books Desert Silver and Silver & Frankincense focus on jewellery and adornment from North Africa and Southwest Asia, as do many articles, both online and in print.
 Click ‘Learn more’ below to discover more and to order my books!

 Sharing the stories of adornment is one of my favourite things to do!
 I have presented talks for a wide range of clients: from museum talks to travel specialists, from refugee programs to academic conferences, diplomatic clubs to cultural centers and expat circles…both online and in person.